 I'm going to go out on a limb and say that the kids in the 'D' final don't want to be there.
 The intention is good but the implementation is misguided.

 Fear of missing out is also what drives adult or senior level practices into lower and lower levels of the sport.
 Morning workouts, strength training, goal sessions, and nutrition planning for children are appearing in clubs all over the United States.
 Let be frank: Any coach who believes he controls what a 12-year-old eats is taking himself too seriously.

 A youngster's participation is routinely referred to as his swimming career.
 And, using the lazy, inappropriate but ever popular same but less training philosophy, youngsters engage in the same kind of training as their senior level counterparts just less of it.
-Some coaches go so far as to claim that visiting relatives over the Christmas holiday will ruin their swimming career or maybe a meet that's still two months away.
+Some coaches go so far as to claim that visiting relatives over the Christmas holiday will ruin a swimming career or maybe a meet that's still two months away.

 Swimming has a tendency to go overboard and reeling in the excesses takes time.
 The four-hour rule and the tech suit ban weren't hatched overnight.
-The good thing about swimming though it that it does change and will eventually react to social conditions.
+The good thing about swimming though is that it does change and will eventually react to social conditions.
 Right now unfortunately the fear of missing out is part of what is shaping the youth sport environment and things are likely to get worse before they get better.

 Bill Price (email@example.com) is the owner and Chief Data Scientist at Sportkid Metrics.